 I completed a Ph.D. in Medical Psychology in 1997, while living and working in Munich, Germany for seven years.

 I have worked for nearly 30 years as a Clinical Psychologist and researcher in mental health.
 I feel privileged to have been entrusted with the personal details of thousands of people's lives and I have been dedicated in my work to assist in every way possible.
-I still work with young children, adolescents and adults and I am passionate about what I do.
+I still work part-time with young children, adolescents and adults and I am passionate about what I do.